Australia

 islands became the target of human traffickers for the

-landing of illegal immigrants; in 2001, the Australian
+landing of illegal immigrants; in Sep 2001, the

 Australia has closed parts of the Ashmore and Cartier